 While the QuIP builds on many earlier ideas and experiments, it was formally developed in its current form through a three-year action research project between 2012 and 2015.
 This was referred to as the 'ART' (Assessing Rural Transformations) Project, led by researchers at the University of Bath, with research funding from the UK Government.
 The ART Project set out to design and pilot a credible way to assess the impact of development activities in the context of complex processes of rural transformation across Africa.
 It drew on various more established qualitative approaches, including contribution analysis, process tracing and realist evaluation.
-The latter half of this paper elaborates on the relationship between the QuIP, these and other impact assessment methods.
-Since the end of the ART Project, an independent non-profit research organisation has been established to continue developing and disseminating the QuIP, and under the auspices of Bath Social & Development Research the QuIP has been used in a wide range of countries and contexts.
+In 2015 an independent non-profit research organisation was established to continue developing and disseminating the QuIP, and under the auspices of Bath Social & Development Research Ltd the QuIP has been used in a wide range of countries and contexts.